vapits/jexia-meteor-quickstart/README.md

 # jexia-meteor-quickstart
-A quick start meteor app using Jexia.
+A quick start meteor app using Jexia. by using this repo your are ready and authenticated with your Api Access Key so you can start build your app with any framework you want.

+Tip: Read Meteor project file structure documentation to create correct folders (ex. client & public).

 ## Get Ready
 To use this project you should have a Jexia account.
 You can get one for free at www.jexia.com